 Every year the anarchist movement has its biggest get-together at the London Anarchist Bookfair at the end of October.
 But there’s a lot of similar events going on between now and then, and we’ve done a roundup below so you’re never short of a book or two.

-Local stalls confirmed from Solfed, hunt sabs and the anti-fascist network with more to come, plus afterparty!
-Many more details TBA, keep an eye on their Facebook page
+Local stalls confirmed from 15 different groups including Solfed, hunt sabs and the anti-fascist network with more to come, plus afterparty!
+Workshops on anarchism and media, organising at work, prison solidarity plus many more details TBA, keep an eye on their Facebook page

 The Sheffield bookfair is one of the longer-running around Britain, with this being its eighth year of hosting a wide range of stalls, talks and film screenings.
 Details and audio of some meetings from previous years can be found in their archive here.